4 Sure-Fire Ways to Boost Your Self-Awareness

 While these moments are rare, they are precious gifts.
 And while the truth can hurt, it can also instruct.
 Our self-awareness is increased as we discover a truth about ourselves.
 A good leadership coach will help you identify your blind spots and make a plan for addressing them.

-Increase Your Internal and External Self-Awareness in 4 Key Ways
+Increase Your Internal and External Self-Awareness

-Self-awareness has 4 facets that are most critical for leaders:
+Before you can increase self-awareness, self-awareness has 4 facets that are most critical for leaders:

 - Leadership Wisdom: These are insights from your experience that you can apply to the challenges you face.